 Kate is a graphic designer and loves her job.
 But as she had two girls the crafter inside of her woke up again.
 She realized that crafting makes her happy and she started her crafting blog almost nine years ago.
 Over time her hobby grew and has become a very famous crafting website with over 300.000 followers on Instagram, Facebook, and Pinterest.
 Kids just love her ideas and she really puts her soul into it.

 The first time I contacted her was to show her how my girls made her frogs.
 I was surprised by her quick response and kindness.
 She proudly shared our photos and crafts on social media.
 At first, I thought there was an army behind her work and who knows who answered me.
-Eventually, I found out she is a one stand lady and that is what thrilled me the most.
+Eventually, I found out she is a one-lady band and that’s what thrilled me the most.
 I know what kind of effort takes when handling a website alone.
 It is hours and hours of hard work.

-That`s why Kate Grono is my hero, role model and an idol of a modern working mom.
+That`s why Kate Grono is my hero, role model, and idol of a modern working mom.

 To speak less… Here is what she had to say in my interview that she agreed to in a second.

-Meet the lady behind the Craft Train – best crafting blog for creative kids
+Meet the lady behind the Craft Train – the best crafting blog for creative kids

 - How did this wonderful career of yours begin?
 How and when did it all start?